ngallo/dif-notes/work-items/2025-11-25-did-based-trust-chain-concept.md

 During the Trusted AI Agent working session, Alan Karp articulated the core requirement for a Trusted AI Agent:

-> **The possession of a valid token is not sufficient.
+> **The possession of a valid token/capability is not sufficient.
 > Authorization must depend on whether the Agent is trusted for the specific task/risk model.
 > If the capability involves payment, and the Agent is not trusted for financial operations,
-> the authorization MUST be denied even if the Agent presents a valid token.**
+> the authorization MUST be denied even if the Agent presents a token/capability.**

 This requirement illustrates why token-based authorization is insufficient in distributed systems.